Our inheritance dispute team look at the intestacy rules and asks, when do brothers and sisters inherit?

 What happens when someone dies without a will leaving no spouse, children or parents?
-This is a question we have been asked many times recently on our Free Inheritance Helpline, possibly because there appears to be some confusion among commentators on the internet, with the answer changing according to which web site you visit!
+This is a question we have been asked many times recently on our Free Inheritance Helpline.
+This might be because there appears to be some confusion among commentators on the internet, with the answer changing according to which website you visit!

 The intestacy rules are the regulations which apply when a person dies without a Will.
 These rules provide a specific order of people who will inherit the estate, based upon their relationship to the deceased.